craigbilner/react-component-tester/README.md

 often you want to test how components are rendered with different prop values. this tester allows the addition of "flavours" to make the test code more terse

-to create a tester run create and pass in the component under test to "be used"
+to create a tester, run create and pass in the component under test to "be used"

     const tester = ReactTester.create().use(Address);